angular/angular/aio/content/tutorial/toh-pt1.md

 Angular needs to know how the pieces of your application fit together and what other files and libraries the app requires.
-This information is called _metadata_
+This information is called _metadata_.

 Some of the metadata is in the `@Component` decorators that you added to your component classes.
 Other critical metadata is in [`@NgModule`](guide/ngmodules) decorators.